The 2023 Writing Awards submission window is now closed.

 This Fund was established by Mrs. Charait in memory of her husband who died in action during WWII.
 This gift will be awarded to an undergraduate or graduate student who writes the best short story.

 This fund is established in memory of Michael Kelly, Class of 1979, who died covering the war in Iraq.
 This Scholarship supports sophomore and junior students who have been active in, and are passionate about, journalism.
 Recipients need not be journalism majors.
 Preference will be given to highly-motivated original thinkers, without reference to gpa.
 Please submit a cover letter, essay, and up to five published newspaper or magazine articles are required.
 The essay should be 750-800 words describing your journalism experience, your passion for journalism, and your plans for any future work connected with journalism.

-This prize was established by a variety of sources, including the NH Press Women in memory of Ann Marie LeClair and the Charles Simic MacArthur fund, and rewards outstanding work in narrative nonfiction by a graduate student.
+This prize is supported by an anonymous donor to reward outstanding work in narrative nonfiction by a graduate student.
 Submissions may include research-based narratives, personal essay, or memoir of no more than 5,000 words.